kongware/ftor/README.md

 max2(Num, Str) (pair2) (pair1); // pair2
 max2(Num, Str) (pair3) (pair1); // pair1
 ```
-Please note that tuples themselves are not Monoids but the elements they contain may be.
-Tuples don't implement the enumerable, foldable and mappable (functor) type class intenionally.
+You may wonder why tuples themselves don't implement the enumerable, foldable or mappable (functor) type class.
+This is intenionally.
 If you need such behavior please fall back to collections like `Array`s.
+However, since tuples are product types, they implement the bifunctor and profunctor type classes.

 ## Type representatives